doyouknowbobby/doyouknowb0xxy/README.md

 ### Safety Information

-Don't have this board plugged via USB and via its Gamecube port at the same time.
+Don't have this board plugged via USB and via its GameCube port at the same time.
 This would feed the USB 5v to the 3v line of the console and likely damage it.

 If you want to prevent this electrically, use Schottky diodes, or power VSYS with the 5v from the console and don't connect the console 3v.
 Be aware that doing this implies the controller won't work on consoles with broken rumble lines anymore.